-- 1. Fertilizer and seed may be applied with a hand spreader or power blower, which adjusts to distribute seed evenly at the specified rate while limiting application to the desired area.
-Seed and fertilizer shall be applied separately.
-Mixing of seed and fertilizer is prohibited. - 2.
-Seed and fertilizer shall be applied as listed in the following tables.
+- 1. Seed may be applied with a hand spreader or power blower, which adjusts to distribute seed evenly at the specified rate while limiting application to the desired area. - 2.
+Seed shall be applied as listed in the following tables.
 In the event weather conditions or time of year are not conducive for successful seed establishment, the Forest Officer may require a different application schedule from the ones stated. - 3.
 Application estimates are approximate figures only to be used for estimating purposes.